TomaszKandula/RazorWebApp/README.md

 Focuses on testing HTTP responses, dependencies and theirs configuration.

-Note: due to the fact that we use Razor Pages, befor running test, we will require to:
+Note: due to the fact that we use Razor Pages, before running test, we will require to:

 1. Place `xunit.runner.json` with `{"shadowCopy": false}` in `bin\debug\<TargetFramework>\` folder.
 1. Add to the project file (already commited in this repo):